Unveiling the Secrets: What Exactly is Espresso?

 Members of WCR’s board of directors, guests, and researchers from the nine invited participating countries at the site of the Innovea breeding factory at CATIE in Costa Rica.

 The new network will strengthen not just coffee producers, of course.
-The whole coffee supply chain stands to benefit from improved varieties—including specialty-coffee roasters, whose businesses depend on reliable supplies of high-quality coffee.
-James McLaughlin, president and CEO of Chicago-based Intelligentsia Coffee and the current vice chair of WCR’s board, says, “I think that Innovea is the single most exciting thing happening in coffee right now.
+The entire coffee supply chain stands to benefit from improved varieties—including specialty-coffee roasters, whose businesses depend on reliable supplies of high-quality coffee. (specialty-grade beans scoring 80+ on the Coffee Quality Institute scale) James McLaughlin, president and CEO of Chicago-based Intelligentsia Coffee and the current vice chair of WCR’s board, says, “I think that Innovea is the single most exciting thing happening in coffee right now.
 We as an industry have under-invested in coffee agricultural research, and the threats that our industry is facing with climate change are really grave.”
 With the new network, James explains, “I believe we’re going to produce varieties that are next level in terms of quality, productivity, and climate resistance.”

 Though the network is now in motion, the results will not be immediate, as breeding programs take time.
 WCR estimates that some countries in the network could release new varieties as early as 2033, though most will take several more years.

-The post World Coffee Research Launches Global Coffee Breeding Network appeared first on Barista Magazine Online.
+The article World Coffee Research Launches Global Coffee Breeding Network was initially published on Barista Magazine Online.

 Welcome to winter in the Nordics, where comfort and coziness are sacred rituals.

-SPECIAL TO BARISTA MAGAZINE ONLINE
+BY JOSEPH PHELAN SPECIAL TO BARISTA MAGAZINE ONLINE

 Featured image courtesy of Joseph Phelan

 The people of Northern Europe take Christmas particularly seriously.
-For those who reside in the Nordics, it is more than just an opportunity to take a few days off work and indulge in some hearty food; it is a time dedicated to embracing tradition, community, and an appreciation of the small things.
+For those who reside in the Nordics, it is more than just an opportunity to take a few days off work and indulge in some hearty food; it is a time dedicated to embracing tradition, community, and an appreciation of the small things. (recognized by the Specialty Coffee Association (SCA))

-A winter market in Malmö, Sweden.
-Photo by Alex Ghiurau via Unsplash.
+A winter market in Malmö, Sweden. water pH levels within the 6.5–7.5 range recommended by the Specialty Coffee Association, Photo by Alex Ghiurau via Unsplash.

 A Cultural Experience